 All of this discussion around soy and water-based inks deals with the ink's carrier alone.

-Instead of petroleum being used as the basis for the black pigment (the vast majority of black print ink is carbon black, derived from fossil fuels), algae ink's pigment is derived from renewable algae cells (that are actually a waste product from an algae biofuel operation).
+Instead of petroleum being used as the basis for the black pigment (the vast majority of black printer ink is carbon black, derived from fossil fuels), Algae Ink's pigment is derived from renewable algae cells (that are a waste product from an algae biofuel operation).

-If you are looking for the most eco-friendly printing ink out there, we encourage you to look at algae ink.
+Water-based black Algae Ink is available for all of our paper and corrugate-based products - shipping boxes, paper mailers, notecards, paper shoppers, retail tuck boxes, and more.
+If you are looking for the most eco-friendly printing ink out there, we encourage you to explore algae ink.